arifulislamk/food-hut-client/README.md

 #  All npm package name
+- react-hook-from(useForm) : i used One of the key concepts in React Hook Form is to register your component into the SignUp section.

 - Tanstack Queary(useQuery, useMutation) : TanStack Query is an open-source JavaScript library created by TanStack that simplifies data fetching and state management in React applications.